LSanten/LSanten.github.io/_mms-md/MMSQ-Transdisciplinary-awareness.md

 >
 >~ Wout-Jan Koridon

+>Thanks [](https://www.linkedin.com/in/ACoAABpQN6kB70-BxMUQNnHly1PP7Gqbp92iBHU)[Hajar Tazi](https://www.linkedin.com/in/hajargaia/)!
+This is such a vital exploration.
+As far as [Holistic Systems Cooperative](https://www.linkedin.com/company/holisticsystems/), we are primarily concentrating on the question of how individuals can meet our needs and earn a meaningful livelihood while also cultivating societal transformation.
+Our approach functions similarly to how you mentioned and that Gaianet is creating.
+Such as a member database where we can match people’s needs and offerings.
+In addition, a reputation system can help create more trust and efficiency in working together.
+>
+>The unique aspect of what we’re developing is the exchange and sharing of value.
+So in addition to connecting members, we’re creating a contribution-based ecosystem where people can exchange services & goods without the need for fiat money, and where we can all add the multitude types of value we bring to a growing pool that helps support all involved.
+This includes social capital such as reputation, referrals, and community support.
+Or intellectual capital such as knowledge or templates.
+>
+>In practical terms, it’s an opportunity for professional development and capitalizing our unused capacity.
+At the same time, we’re able to experiment in developing novel economic systems.
+I know others are working on similar ideas also.

 ## Other important insights
 ### Framework: we need the archetypes of *head, heart, and hands*
 - Hajar Tazi re-surfaced the importance of integrating all three archetypes